An algorithm for calculating the set of superhedging portfolios in markets with transaction costs: Scalar superhedging price

 where $p^b(X),p^a(X),\pi^b(X),\pi^a(X)$ are all denoted in the same currency.
 Furthermore, the inequalities

-are reasonable: Obviously, one would rather superreplicate $X$ with $\pi^a(X)$ than to buy it at a higher price if $p^a(X)> \pi^a(X)$, but this last inequality would not create robust arbitrage as long as the inequalities in \eqref{NA bounds} are satisfied.
+are reasonable: Obviously, one would rather superreplicate $X$ with $\pi^a(X)$ than to buy it at a higher price if $p^a(X)> \pi^a(X)$, but this last inequality would not create arbitrage as long as the inequalities in \eqref{NA bounds} are satisfied.
 In total, one obtains price bounds

-In the following, we will discuss how $\pi^b(X)$ and $\pi^a(X)$ can be calculated and how the obtained algorithm is related to the previously studied SHP-Algorithm.
+In the following, we will discuss how $\pi^b(X)$ and $\pi^a(X)$ can be calculated and how the obtained algorithm is related to the algorithm studied in theorems~\ref{theorem recursive SHP} and \ref{algo}.
 In section~\ref{subsec_scalarization of dual}, theorem~\ref{theorem JK}, a dual representation of the scalar superhedging price is given.
 The result is the $d$-dimensional version of Jouini, Kallal \cite{JouiniKallal95} and can be obtained by scalarizing the dual representation of the set of superhedging portfolios.
 The dual representation of the scalar superhedging price allows to deduce dynamic programming equations (corollary~\ref{lemma dyn progr scalar shp}) that allow to implement and efficiently calculate the scalar superhedging price of a claim (algorithm in corollary~\ref{lemma alg scalar shp} in section~\ref{section scalar algorithm}).
-In section~\ref{subsec_scalar problem as LVOP} the relation between the scalar algorithm and the SHP-Algorithm via geometric duality is discussed.
+In section~\ref{subsec_scalar problem as LVOP} the relation between the scalar algorithm and the algorithm of theorem~\ref{theorem recursive SHP} via geometric duality is discussed.
 One obtains that the calculation of $\pi^a(X)$ reveals also the set $SHP_0(X)$ if a certain mapping is applied to a function appearing in the penultimate step of the scalar algorithm (lemma~\ref{lemma scalar vs set algo}).